 The number of viewable impressions is shown in your campaign reporting.
 To see impressions and viewable impressions for your viewable CPM campaign, follow the steps below.

-- From the navigation panel on the left, select Display campaigns or Video campaigns, depending on what you want to see.
+- From the Views bar at the top, select Display campaigns or Video campaigns, depending on what you want to view.

 - Click the Columns drop-down menu above the statistics table, and then select Modify columns.